jakerieger/X-Engine/Docs/Engine-Architecture.md

 }
 ```

-The IGame instance holds an `activeScene` member which can load and unload these scene descriptors.
+The Game instance holds an `activeScene` member which can load and unload these scene descriptors.

 ### Resources